Termination for operational reasons in labor law

 Burden of proof and presentation

 In the context of the litigation and the Termination process the employer has a graduated burden of presentation and proof.
-For the first time, it is sufficient if the employer conclusively demonstrates that it has made a business decision that makes it impossible to continue employing the employee.
+Firstly, it is sufficient if the employer conclusively demonstrates that it has made a business decision that makes it impossible to continue employing the employee.
 This argument can be substantiated, for example, by a statement or written decision by the management.
-Furthermore, the employer then has the obligation to prove that the necessary need for employees has actually decreased as a result of the operational implementation made.
+Furthermore, the employer is obliged to prove that the necessary need for employees has actually decreased as a result of the operational implementation.

-Subsequently, the employee must be able to explain conclusively why and to what extent he sees himself and a possibility in the company to be further employed.
+The employee must then be able to explain conclusively why and to what extent they see themselves and an opportunity to continue working for the company.
 The explanation does not have to go into the smallest detail.
-It is therefore sufficient if he states the type of employment or indicates in which area or department he should and can be employed.
-Moreover, it is not necessary to name a direct vacant workplace.
-Should there thus be a conclusive subject matter of the dispute for the court, it follows from these first steps of presentation and evidence that the employer must provide a concrete presentation and evidence of the non-existence of the continued employment.
+It is sufficient if the employee states the type of employment or indicates in which area or department he/she should and can be employed.
+It is also not necessary to name a direct vacant position.
+If there is therefore a conclusive subject matter of the dispute for the court, these initial presentation and evidence steps result in a concrete presentation and presentation of evidence regarding the non-existence of continued employment by the employer.

 Determination of the workplace